pupilfirst/pupilfirst/docs/users/students.md

 To add new students to a course, click the _Add New Students_ button at the top-right of the list.
 The form that opens up will allow you to add many students at once.
 It asks for the following details:

-**Name**\
-The name of the student.
+**Name**: The name of the student.

-**Email**\
-The email address that the student will use to log into your school.
+**Email**: The email address that the student will use to log into your school.

-**Title**\
-The title of the student.
+**Title**: The title of the student.
 Feel free to leave this blank - it'll default to _Student_.

-**Affiliation**\
-The organization to which the student belongs.
+**Affiliation**: The organization to which the student belongs.
 This field is also optional.

 The _title_ and _affiliation_ fields are used across the platform to better identify students.

-**Tags**\
-Tags are keywords or strings to associate with the list of students that you're adding, and can be used to quickly filter the list of students in a course.
+**Tags**: Tags are keywords or strings to associate with the list of students that you're adding, and can be used to quickly filter the list of students in a course.
 You can start typing and pick from the suggested list of tags or create new ones.

-**Notify students, and send them a link to sign into this school.**\
-Use this checkbox to enable or disable onboarding email notification for the newly added students.
+**Notify students**: Use this checkbox to enable or disable onboarding email notification for the newly added students.

 ### Add multiple students at once